 The Office of Student Engagement recognizes that Student Organization advisors play a critical role in the development of students and the student organization.
-All registered student organizations must have an advisor who is a current full-time Kenyon College employee on campus for the entire academic year (with the exception of a leave shorter than a semester).
+All registered student organizations that are required to have an advisor, need a faculty/staff member who is a current full-time Kenyon College employee on campus for the entire academic year (with the exception of a leave shorter than a semester).